Jaete/TCG-Hand-Layout/README.md

 - Dragging cards (Beta).

+- Card Effect handling (sample effects on the project)

 ### Some differences:

 - This version is more object-oriented.
 This means that I've separated some functions from the core script into their own classes.